 Forecasts of The Office for Budget Responsibility (OBR) are quoted within this statistical bulletin.
 The OBR was established in May 2010, and placed on a permanent, statutory footing in March 2011.
 As set out in the Budget Responsibility and National Audit Act 2011, the OBR has a duty to prepare fiscal and economic forecasts twice each year.
 The Government has adopted the OBR’s forecasts as official forecasts used to inform policy decisions.
 The Charter for Budget Responsibility sets out the Government’s intention to continue this practice.

-Data from HM Treasury’s COINS database underlie the Central Government expenditure figures provided in this publication up to March 2012 and those from April 2012 onwards are, as explained earlier in the bulletin, sourced from the OSCAR database.
-In June 2010, HM Treasury released into the public domain, as part of the Government transparency agenda, raw data from the COINS database for the years 2005/06 to 2009/10.
+Data from HM Treasury’s OSCAR database underlie the central government expenditure figures provided in this publication.
+In June 2010, HM Treasury released into the public domain, as part of the Government transparency agenda, raw data from the COINS database (the predecessor to OSCAR) for the years 2005/06 to 2009/10.
 It was subsequently announced that annual updates to this raw data would be released in September.
-The latest outturn data for 2011/12 and updates to the four preceding years will be released alongside today's Public Sector Finances.
-In-year quarterly data are also published by HM Treasury,with the latest quarterly release, the first data from OSCAR, also published today.
-The data are accessible from HM Treasury's website.
+This year’s release will be the first full release from OSCAR and has been delayed as a result of the need to test and quality assure the new processes and data.
+The release is planned for 21 October 2013.

 Central government departmental expenditure data are subject to various validation processes and improve over time.
 They go through four main stages: